-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 Extremist according to SFI because: Linked to a campaign where posters ousting known right wing members were put up in Aarhus.

-Antiracist Network: Antiracist Network is an umbrella organisation that wants to fight racism and get it out of Aarhus.
+Antiracistisk Netværk: Antiracistisk Netværk is an umbrella organization that wants to fight racism and get it out of Aarhus.
 We work with SF, SFU, SUF, Enhedslisten and Socialdemokraterne in the fight against racism and provide an alternative when folks like Danish Defense League or other racist groups protest in Aarhus.

 Doesn’t sound too extreme to me.
 How come you ended up in the report?

 I really can’t figure out why we’re being labeled as extremists.
 We have never been violent so why are we lumped in with nazis, violent right wing groups and the crazy people from Hizb ut-Tahir?
-And at the same time, groups like White Pride who have a history of violence and The Danish Party, who are holocaust deniers, are not on the list.
+And at the same time, groups like White Pride who have a history of violence and Danskernes Parti, who are holocaust deniers, are not on the list.

 Are you sure you haven’t been up to anything?